 Named as the first recipient of the Bonnie Strickland Distinguished Mentoring Award, Jessica Henderson Daniel was subsequently co-honored in the naming of the award.
 She is recognized as an outstanding mentor who has developed both formal and informal mentoring networks for ethnic minority graduate students at Boston University; psychology interns and post-doctoral fellows at Children's Hospital, Boston; and for ALANA interns and fellows at Harvard Medical School (HMS) affiliated hospitals.
-She is an Associate Professor at HMS.
-Dr. Henderson Daniel has served as President of Division 35 and member-at-large on the APA Board of Directors.
+She is an associate professor at HMS.
+Henderson Daniel has served as president of Div.
+35 and member-at-large on the APA Board of Directors.
 Her career has primarily focused on instruction, training, and mentoring.
 She has interests in diversity training, the development of adolescent girls and media images of women.

-The award is a plaque given annually at Division 35's awards ceremony at APA in August.
+The award is a plaque given annually at Div.
+35's awards ceremony at APA in August.
 The nomination process is opened in the spring with a deadline in mid-April.

 The award recognizes the feminist mentoring of the award winner whose mentoring includes several of the following components:

-Encourages women to participate actively in Division 35 and APA committees and governance
+Encourages women to participate actively in Div.
+35 and APA committees and governance.

-Send nomination materials electronically by Friday,May 9, 2014, to Nancy Sidun, committee chair.
+Send nomination materials via email by April 21 to Linda Forrest, committee chair.
 Please collate nomination materials into one PDF with nominee's name as the file name.

 For more information, contact: